 Concordia is Canada´s 'Home' of Oktoberfest.
 With a seating capacity of close to 4,000, Concordia has established the second-largest Oktoberfest in the world right here in Kitchener Waterloo.
 It's been a resounding success story from day one!

 Tickets will be available for purchase online through our website starting at 10:00 am Thursday, May 4th, 2023 through Eventbrite.
-The festivities take place in the Tent, Main Hall and Schenke Restaurant with live entertainment in all three locations.
+The festivities take place in the Tent, Main Hall and Schenke Restaurant, with live entertainment in all three locations.